Looking for the best things to see and do in Cape Town South Africa?

 Luckily, some of the best wine growing regions are found right next to Cape Town – making them a quick and convenient visit to include in your itinerary.
 The closest vineyards region is Constantia, situated less than 20 minutes drive from the city centre.
 There’s plenty of transport options for getting their if you don’t have your own car, and you can book a day trip with the famous red bus company, City Sightseeing here.

 The other vineyards are at the beautiful towns of Stellenbosch and Franschhoek, both of which are less than an hour’s drive from the centre of Cape Town.
-There’s plenty more wine farms there which you can do on hop-on hop-off tours, and Franschhoek, you can even book the popular wine tram tour here.

 #5.
 Drive Chapman’s Peak